BY

 Main Residence Exemption 6 Year Rule: The Essential Guide

-If you’re new to the property investment sphere, being aware of the main residence exemption 6 year rule could save you thousands of dollars on the eventual sale of your investment property.
+If you’re new to the property investment sphere, being aware of the main residence exemption 6-year rule could help you avoid capital gains tax and save you thousands of dollars on the eventual sale of your investment property.

 Yet, so many first-time investors remain uninformed of the benefits of the 6-year rule.